Drugs like Zantac or Prevacid may disrupt the development of beneficial organisms crucial to maintaining healthy immune systems.

 This isn’t the first time the safety of PPIs in infancy has been called into question.

-A 2017 study published in JAMA found a heightened risk of bone fractures in infants given PPIs or other similar mediations.
+A 2017 study published in JAMA found a heightened risk of bone fractures in infants given PPIs or other similar medications.
 The study found that acid-suppressive drugs taken in infancy may lead to a greater risk of children having bone fractures later in life.

 Calling this number connects you with Wilson and Peterson, LLP or one of its trusted legal partners.
 A law firm representative will review your case for free.